akrzemi1/__sandbox__/string_view_ctor.md

 fun({v.data(), v.size()});
 ```

-It is incorrect to treat the case `sv.data() == nullptr` differently.
-Unless, in your project empty string is always a degenerate string.
+Default-constructing a `string_view` or constructing it from a null pointer (if it were allowed) renders state `{nullptr, 0}`, but oobserving state `{nullptr, 0}` does not necessarily mean that a `string_view` was default-constructed or nullptr-constructed.

+Second, such suggestions work under the assumption that all programmers by "preventing bugs" mean "detecting invalid input at run-time and take different branch (which maybe skipps some instructions)".
+But this is not the case.
+Some programmers want UB to happen precisely becuse they want ot prevent bugs: not necessarily at run-time, not necessarily by taking a different branch and skipping instructions.
+This has been disussed above.

-similarly, in the author's environment, functions never check for nullptr `std::funcion`s or `std::shared_ptr`s.
+Also, cluttering the code with defensive checks makes functions longer and amore difficult to read and comprehend.
+For instance, one never knows if a particular `if`-statement is defensive or is part of program logic.
+This in turn may cause more bugs in the future.
+In the author's environment, functions never check for nullptr `std::funcion`s or `std::shared_ptr`s.
 There is a program-wide contract that if someone passes these types to funcitons they are never null, and there is no need to check them time and again at every depth of function call chain:

 ```c++
 void process(std::function<void()> f)